KlaBier/klabier.github.io/_posts/2026-02-26-CAPolicyWorkbook.md

 If you want to perform evaluations over a longer period of time, the log data must be stored in a Log Analytics workspace.

 By default, this is not the case.
-Entra stores sign-in and audit logs (depending on your license) only for a limited period of time — usually up to 30 days — directly within Entra ID.
+Entra stores sign-in and audit logs (depending on your license) only for a limited period of time (usually up to 30 days) directly within Entra ID.

-If you want to look further back — and that is exactly what we need for housekeeping — you need a place where the logs are stored long term.
+If you want to look further back, and that is exactly what we need for housekeeping, you need a place where the logs are stored long term.

 A Log Analytics workspace is exactly that: a central storage location for your logs.
 In addition, it allows you to use KQL to build targeted queries and analyze the data.